-Although generally expensive item, Ikea looks set to undercut the establishment with its Kadrilj and Fyrtur smart blind systems, which are expected to go on sale in August 2019 and cost from around $110 per window.
+Although generally expensive, Ikea now offers the Kadrilj and Fyrtur smart blind systems, which cost around $130 per window.

 A garage door which automatically opens when you arrive is an attractive feature for your home to haveiStock

-On a similar theme, the motorized garage door opening is a useful device which could make your home more desirable - especially when it's a smart one.
-Being smart means the door can be controlled from a smartphone app, or by speaking to a voice assistant like Alexa or the Google Assistant.
+On a similar theme, the motorized garage door opener is a useful device that could make your home more desirable - especially when it's a smart one.
+Being smart means the door can be controlled from a smartphone app, or by speaking to a voice assistant like Alexa or Google Assistant.

 They can also keep an eye on your location (or rather, the location of your smartphone) then open and close accordingly.

-Another smart device you will likely leave behind when moving home (unless you kept the one it replaced and plan to reinstall it) is the thermostat.
-Examples like the Learning Thermostat from Nest raise and lower the home's temperature to keep you comfortable, but to also use less energy and save you money.
+The thermostat is another smart device you will likely leave behind when moving home (unless you keep the one it replaced and plan to reinstall it).
+Examples like the Learning Thermostat from Google-owned Nest raise and lower the home's temperature to keep you comfortable but also uses less energy and save you money.

-Options are available from Nest, as well as Ecobee, Honeywell, Hive and Insteon.
-Some claim to lower your energy bills in the region of 20-25 percent, and many connect to smart home systems like Alexa, Google Assistant, Apple HomeKit, Samsung SmartThings and IFTTT (If This, Then That), the smart home automation platform.
+Options are available from Nest, as well as Ecobee, Honeywell (Resideo), Mysa, Cync, and American Standard.
+Some claim to lower your energy bills in the region of 10-20 percent, and many connect to smart home systems like Alexa, Google Assistant, Apple HomeKit, Samsung SmartThings, and IFTTT (If This, Then That), the smart home automation platform.

-Telling a potential buyer for your home that it has smart devices - like the thermostat and irrigation system - designed to save the money is surely a strong sales pitch.
+Telling a potential buyer about your home that it has smart devices – like the thermostat and irrigation system – designed to save money is surely a strong sales pitch.

 Smart lighting can be tricky to hand over to a new owner, but should raise the value of your homePhilips

-Quickly becoming a staple of the smart home, smart lighting from companies like Philips, LIFX, Ikea and Wiz uses LED bulbs which use far less energy than traditional incandescent ones.
+Quickly becoming a staple of the smart home, smart lighting from companies like Philips, LIFX (now owned by Feit), Ikea, and Wiz use LED bulbs that consume far less energy than traditional incandescent ones.

-If you inly have a handful of bulbs, you may well want to take these with you to your next property.
+If you only have a handful of bulbs, you may well want to take these with you to your next property.

 But if you have invested heavily in fitting smart lighting to every room, complete with LED light strips under the kitchen counters and even around the garden, you could leave everything in place and offer it to potential buyers as an added extra.

 As with all other options given in this article, you'll need to log out of the account used to control the lighting, then have the new owners create their own account and log in.
-This can be a fiddly process, especially if you have created a range of rooms and 'scenes' within the app for controlling select groups of bulbs.
-But if your buyer sees the value in the installation, then hopefully the extra they pay for your home will be worth the handover headache.
+This can be a fiddly process, especially if the buyer wants to create a range of rooms and 'scenes' within the app for controlling select groups of bulbs.
+But if they see the value in the installation, then hopefully the extra they pay for your home will be worth the headache of setting everything up again.